 If an instructor cannot fulfill the assigned obligation, advance notice must be given to the coordinator in order that there is time to secure a replacement.
 Failure to give adequate notice or absence from class without notice will result in loss of teaching status with the academy.
 Such instructors must reapply and will be reevaluated.
 A reapplication fee of \$25 will also be required.
-Extenuating circumstances will be taken into consideration, and the director may waive the reapplication fee..
+Extenuating circumstances will be taken into consideration, and the reapplication fee may be waived by the director.